 Table of Contents

-In today’s post, we’ll list down all the factors to consider when checking the offerings of all top DSPs selling native traffic.
+In today’s post, we’ll list down all the factors to consider when checking the offerings of all top DSP native advertising platforms selling native traffic.
 Before we get there, let’s start with some theory.

-Digital advertisers can buy traffic either directly from ad networks or via Demand-Side Platforms (DSPs).
+Digital advertisers can buy traffic either directly from specific ad exchanges or use a Demand-Side Platform (DSP).
 Obviously, they can also do both and this is what many experienced buyers prefer to do.
-The beauty of any DSP is the fact that media buyers can get access to traffic from multiple ad exchanges using a single programmatic ad platform.
-To put it simply, they are able to steer their whole media buying and digital advertising process from one single place.
+The beauty of any self-serve native DSP is the fact that media buyers can get access to traffic from multiple native ad networks using a single programmatic native ad platform.
+To put it simply, they are able to steer their whole media buying and digital advertising process from one single interface.

 Many DSPs, including mobile ones, market their inventory (traffic) as the best on the market.
 But the truth is that differences between them are usually minimal.
-Apart from the ad inventory itself, DSPs emphasize their targeting capabilities, digital advertising technology, tracking solutions, and optimization features.
+Apart from the ad inventory itself, DSPs emphasize their targeting capabilities, digital programmatic advertising technology, tracking solutions, machine learning, and optimization features (eg. dynamic creative optimization).
 This list can go on and on, but let’s take a closer look at the most standard characteristics.

 - Advertising Inventory and Reach